Kenneth Morris Lee

 Below is a photograph stitched from 3 overlapping vertical images made with a 42 megapixel Sony A7RII and an affordable used 75mm lens.
 Cropped to the 4x5 ratio, the resulting file is 80 megapixels.
 Each section of the final image is taken from the central portion where resolution is highest.
 At 80 megapixels we have matched or exceeded the image quality of far more expensive equipment but we may not need that much resolution unless we plan to make and display very large prints !

 Once you attach the L-bracket to the bottom of the camera, you can mount the camera either vertically or horizontally using a standard Arca-Swiss style dovetail quick-release.
 The rear screen moves about freely and you still have full access to the battery and memory card.
-Click here for a Fotodiox Youtube video which features this product.
+Click here for a Fotodiox YouTube video which features this product.

-Viewing Cropped Aspect Ratio in Daylight
+Cropped Aspect Ratios in Daylight

-Blue TapeSome mirrorless cameras offer a narrow choice of in-camera aspect ratios: 2x3 and 16x9 only.
+Some mirrorless cameras offer a narrow choice of in-camera aspect ratios: 2x3 and 16x9 only.
 If we like to compose in other ratios, we can apply removable painter's tape to the rear of the electronic viewfinder or EVF.
 This works well indoors, but under bright sunshine we can't always see the EVF clearly enough for precise composition, focus and exposure adjustment.

-Hoodman Loupe An affordable loupe like the Hoodman comes to the rescue.
+An affordable loupe like the Hoodman comes to the rescue.
 There are more inexpensive models on the market, but be sure to choose one with a diopter adjustment on the eyepiece.
 The Hoodman loupe works as designed: in very bright light we can effectively view the EVF.
 If the EVF has been masked to a different aspect ratio, we can compose in that ratio.
 In-camera control of aspect ratio would be ideal, but this solution will mimic that missing feature at an affordable price point.

 The diopter adjustment works well and we see a clear image with no barrel or pincushion distortion.
 The Hoodman works nicely when the camera is tripod-mounted and we wear the loupe on a lanyard.
 In other words, it functions best when we use it like a loupe.
 There is nothing to attach to the camera which might damage the paint upon removal.
-For my Sony A7RII, I use the 3 inch model.
+For my Sony A7RII, I use the 3-inch model.

 4-Way Focusing Rail

-Neewer Focusing Rail If you've ever tried working at short range with a small tripod-mounted camera, you'll know that minute adjustment of position can be troublesome.
+If you've ever tried working at short range with a small tripod-mounted camera, you'll know that minute adjustment of position can be troublesome.
 An affordable four-way focusing rail like the Neewer makes it easy.
 Four-way rails allow you to precisely move the camera from side to side or front-to-rear.
 Be sure to choose a model where everything is geared and the positions can be independently locked.

 After shooting with a view camera for decades, many of my photographs are made at close proximity to the subject where even a slight change in camera position has a pronounced effect on composition.
 For example, see these photographs of Tulips which were made with a Sony mirrorless camera only inches from the flowers.
 Exact camera position can make or break an image.

-To see a brief Youtube video about the Newer 4-way Focusing Rail, click here.
+To see a brief YouTube video about the Newer 4-way Focusing Rail, click here.

 The image above was made from 16 exposures, employing both focus-stacking and mosaic stitching to provide unlimited depth of field and avoid parallax artifacts.
 For focus-stacking I use Helicon Focus and for stitching I use Photoshop.
 Helicon allows you to import RAW files directly: there is no need to save as TIF or DNG first (but it's faster if you do).